ignasio/ruby-jwt/README.md

 From [Oauth JSON Web Token 4.1.4. "exp" (Expiration Time) Claim](https://tools.ietf.org/html/rfc7519#section-4.1.4):

-> The `exp` (expiration time) claim identifies the expiration time on or after which the JWT MUST NOT be accepted for processing.
+> The `exp` (expiration time) claim identifies the expiration time on or after which the CUSTOMJWT MUST NOT be accepted for processing.
 The processing of the `exp` claim requires that the current date/time MUST be before the expiration date/time listed in the `exp` claim.
 Implementers MAY provide for some small `leeway`, usually no more than a few minutes, to account for clock skew.
 Its value MUST be a number containing a ***NumericDate*** value.
 Use of this claim is OPTIONAL.

 **Handle Expiration Claim**